CISL-commons-SPA/Drivers-Article-Matching/README.md

 ranker = Ranker(model_dir, data_dir)
 ```

-A query or an article is a list of tokenized lowercase words.
-Use `word_tokenize` function from nltk to tokenize a piece of text (query or article)
+A query or an article is a list of tokenized lowercase words, so the `word_tokenize` function from nltk can be used to tokenize either a query or an article, both of which are demonstrated below.

-For query->articles, create a list of articles and rank them.
+For query->articles, create a list of articles and rank them in the following way:
 ```python
 # query text is a string
 query = word_tokenize(query_text.lower())